drhsqlite/fossil-mirror/www/mirrorlimitations.md

 is sufficient to infer the branch for many historical check-ins as well.
 However, complex histories with lots of cross-merging can lead to ambiguities.
-Fossil keeps track of historical branch names unambigously.
+Fossil keeps track of historical branch names unambiguously.
 But the extra details about branch names that Fossil keeps at hand cannot be exported to Git.